The Potash Twins: Early life and career

 Their 2019 single Snap! featured the pianist Robert Glasper and singer Grace Weber.
 The actor Terry Crews starred in the associated clip.
 They have written and composed music for the Emmy Award winning shows RuPaul's Drag Race, RuPaul's Drag Race UK and Sherman's Showcase.
 In 2021, throughout ten episodes of Takeout Twins, the Twins cook dishes such as margherita pizza, pad thai and butter chicken for guests such as Joel McHale, Rob Riggle, Sheila E., Musiq Soulchild, Andrew Zimmern.

 During the COVID-19 pandemic, the Potash Twins decided to settle down in Palm Springs, California to finish their latest album.
 With Hornography, which means study of horn music, released in 2022, the Potash Twins try to answer the question where do horns fit.
 They decided to incorporate spoken word moments on their music from some of their mentors Terry Crews, chef Andrew Zimmern, Vanderpump Rules actress Katie Maloney, Bob Saget, and also musically features Grammy Award winners Robert Glasper, Cory Wong, and Jazz Cartier.
 Bob Saget recorded his part before his death at age 65 in January.
 In 2018, Adeev and Ezra had a family member diagnosed with the autoimmune disease scleroderma.
 It is the same disease that took the life of Saget's older sister Gay in 1994.
 Saget helped them during this period.
 A portion of the album proceeds are going to the Scleroderma Research Foundation in his honor.

+In 2025, the twins performed on tracks for Walt Disney Records’ compilation Music from Disneyland Resort 70th Celebration, including “Celebrate Happy” by the Jonas Brothers and “Makes Me Wanna Move” by Fitz and the Tantrums.

+In 2025, the Potash Twins co-founded the candy company Sweet Stash with actor Martin Starr.
+Produced in Albion, Nebraska, the company’s flagship product “Jams”—gummy candies shaped like music notes—launched in more than 150 retail locations across Nebraska and neighboring states.
+The national debut took place at Samuel’s Sweet Shop in Rhinebeck, New York, where actor Paul Rudd, a co-owner of the store and a friend of the twins, participated in the launch event.
+Their entrepreneurial turn and the story behind Sweet Stash were later profiled in The New Yorker.